info441-wi21/course_info/README.md

 ### Calculation of Final Grades

 Canvas tracks grades on a percentage scale.
-To convert those to a 4.0 scale we will use [the standard iSchool conversion chart](https://faculty.washington.edu/dlsinfo/grading/grade-conversion-chart.pdf).
+To convert those to a 4.0 scale we will use [the standard iSchool conversion chart](https://faculty.washington.edu/dlsinfo/grading/grade-conversion-chart.pdf) (though we may curve up if grades in the course are too low).

 BTW: Canvas is already configured to calculate your final grade considering the previously described 90/10 grading weights and this conversion scale.